tnsprasanna/CS-346-Project-WatClicker/README.md

 - Completed API for editing a student's selection
 - Fixed bugs and reamining features to be implemented from previous sprint

+## Tasks completed for Final submission
+- Added grades API
+- Fixed bugs
+- Hosted backend
+- Added descriptive error and success messages for API
+- Fixed API for edit question such that existing student responses are not removed when answer changes

 ## Project Documents
 Project proposal: https://git.uwaterloo.ca/stadepal/cs346-proj/-/wikis/Project-Proposal